I am delighted to share details of my hotel stay at Lux South Ari Atoll, formerly known as Lux Maldives.

 Well well well, where do we start?
 We loved the privacy of our water villa at Lux South Ari Atoll – the sun loungers were very comfortable and the towels were great.
 With direct access to the sea, what else could you want?

 We did not really use the beach, but it looked lovely.
 Specially at sunset.
 But we walked around the island and enjoyed many special moments like these…

 We snorkeled a fair bit, and even saw a whale shark – we had a great morning on board the hotel’s catamaran and got to see even more islands and breathtaking scenery.
 There really are 12 shades of blue in the Maldives.

-I can’t praise enough the food at Lux Maldives – it was outstanding.
+I can’t praise enough the food at Lux South Ari Atoll – it was really good.
 We had breakfast every day at the buffet (both the Western and the Oriental one) – and I have to say, it is the only meal where I can enjoy the variety.
 For lunch or dinner, to be honest, buffets are not for me.
 So I was delighted with the options we had – a fantastic Indian Ocean restaurant, where we tried a fab Maldivian curry and other local specialities, a great Italian meal and my absolute favourite, the Japanese, where I had one of the best things ever: foie gras sushi.
 As I said, if I had to die there and then, I would go happily.